REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Results

 \subsection{Validation of the statistical model of the nuisance component}

-Before evaluating the reconstruction method on high-contrast observations of circumstellar disks, we show that our statistical model of the nuisances is relevant.
-We consider the same ASDI dataset as in \cite{flasseur2020paco} (star HR 8799, with its three known exoplanets masked out so that the data correspond only to the nuisance term) and perform a similar analysis: we represent in Fig.\ref{fig:statval} the empirical distribution of the patches after performing different pre-processing.
-If random vectors $\V v_n$ are accurately modeled by a Gaussian distribution with mean $\V\mu_n$ and covariance $\M C_n$, as in equation (\ref{eq:gauss_patch}), then the centered and whitened vectors $\M C_n^{-1/2}(\V v_n-\V\mu_n)$ should follow $\mathcal{N}(\V 0,\M I)$.
-Therefore, we compare a standard Gaussian distribution with the empirical marginal distribution of $\M C_n^{-1/2}(\V v_n-\V\mu_n)$ for several covariance models: the three models considered in \cite{flasseur2020paco}, drawn in gray dashed-lines: (i) no covariance ($\M C_n=\M I$); (ii) only spatial covariances; (iii) spatial covariances + temporal and spectral weighting; and four additional models: (iv) diagonal spatial and spectral covariances (i.e., spatial, spectral, and temporal weighting via a separable model); (v) full spatial covariance, diagonal spectral covariance, and temporal weighting; (vi) full spectral covariance, diagonal spatial covariance, and temporal weighting; and finally (vii) the full separable model introduced in this paper (see equation (\ref{eq:covmodel})).
-The centered and whitened patches are best modeled with the full model (the green curve is the closest to the red dashed-line corresponding to the standard Gaussian distribution), which justifies its use in our loss function $\mathscr{D}_n$.
-We give a more detailed study of the empirical distribution of patches in the Supplementary Material associated with this paper.
+Before evaluating the reconstruction method on high-contrast observations of circumstellar disks, we aim to show that our statistical model of the nuisances is relevant.
+We use the same ASDI dataset (HR 8799, 2015-07-04) as in \cite{flasseur2020paco} with the three known exoplanets within the SPHERE-IFS field of view masked out so that the resulting data correspond only to the nuisance term.
+Following a similar analysis as in \cite{flasseur2020paco}, Fig. \ref{fig:statval} displays the empirical distribution of all patches in the field of view after performing different post-processing.
+If random vectors $\V v_n$ are accurately modeled by a Gaussian distribution with mean $\V\mu_n$ and covariance $\M C_n$, as described in Eq. (\ref{eq:gauss_patch}), the centered and whitened vectors $\M C_n^{-1/2}(\V v_n-\V\mu_n)$ should follow $\mathcal{N}(\V 0,\M I)$, corresponding to the red dashed line in Fig. \ref{fig:statval}.
+We thus compare a standard Gaussian distribution with the empirical marginal distribution of $\M C_n^{-1/2}(\V v_n-\V\mu_n)$ for several covariance models: the three models considered in \cite{flasseur2020paco}, drawn in gray dashed-lines: (i) no covariance ($\M C_n=\M I$); (ii) only spatial covariances; (iii) spatial covariances plus temporal and spectral weighting; and four additional models: (iv) diagonal spatial and spectral covariances (i.e., spatial, spectral, and temporal weighting via a separable model); (v) full spatial covariance, diagonal spectral covariance, and temporal weighting; (vi) full spectral covariance, diagonal spatial covariance, and temporal weighting; and finally (vii) the full separable model introduced in this paper, see Eq. (\ref{eq:covmodel}).
+As shown by Fig. \ref{fig:statval}, the full spatio-spectral separable model (green curve) provides the best fit to the empirical distribution (i.e., the green curve closely matches the red dashed line of the standard Gaussian distribution).
+This justifies the use of the full spatio-spectral separable model in our loss function $\mathscr{L}_n$.
+As an average trend over the field of view, we also observe that neglecting spatial covariances is more detrimental than ignoring spectral covariances, as model (v) better approximates $\mathcal{N}(\V 0, \M I)$ than model (vi).
+Figure \ref{fig:statisticalval_big} completes this study with a more localized examination of the empirical distribution of patches for models (iv)-(vii) across two nuisance regimes: (1) a regime near the star where speckles dominate, and (2) a regime at larger separations where stochastic noise prevails.
+A similar representation was provided in Fig. 4 of \cite{flasseur2020paco} on this dataset for three additional models considered in our previous work for exoplanet detection in angular and spectral differential imaging: (i) no covariance; (ii) spatial covariances only; and (iii) spatial covariances with temporal and spectral weighting.
+Based on this analysis, the full spatio-spectral separable model introduced in this paper is the most effective at statistically describing the fluctuations of the nuisance component across both noise regimes (i.e., regardless of the distance to the star).
+Notably, in both models, the empirical distributions of centered and whitened patches more closely follow a Gaussian law with zero mean and unit variance far from the star than near the star.
+This is to be expected, given that the nuisance is stronger, more correlated, and fluctuates more in the vicinity of the star than farther away; see Fig. \ref{fig:covmat}.